Mafrix07/Mafrix07/README.md

 # 🚀 About Me

 🎓 Software Engineering student
-🤖 Passionate about **Artificial Intelligence & Big Data**
-📱 Mobile developer using **Flutter**
+🤖 Passionate about Artificial Intelligence & Big Data 📱 Mobile developer using Flutter
-💻 Backend development with **Python & Django**
+💻 Backend development with Python & Django
-📊 Interested in **Data Science & Machine Learning**
+📊 Interested in Data Science & Machine Learning
 ⚡ Always learning and building new projects
+🧠 Aspiring genius
+😎 Charismatic (playboy mindset 😄)
+❤️ Philanthrope dans l’âme
+💰 Not yet a billionaire… but loading 🚀
 ---

 # 🧰 Tech Stack